What Is Hyperopia?

 - Trouble focusing on nearby objects

 - Eye strain

-If you experience these symptoms of farsightedness while wearing your glasses or contact lenses, you may need a new prescription.
+If you have these symptoms when you wear glasses or contacts, you may need a new prescription.

 All it takes to diagnose farsightedness is a basic eye exam.
 Your doctor will have you read a chart across the room.
 If that test shows hyperopia, they’ll use a device called a retinoscope to look at how light reflects off your retina.
 They’ll also use a phoropter – a testing device -- to help them decide on the best prescription for glasses or contacts.

 Adult eye exams